 The Tata HBX EV could have a starting price of between INR 8-9 lakh (ex-showroom) if the company gets a good level of localization in for the electric components.
-It will rival the Mahindra eKUV100, which will go on sale by the end of September 2020.
+At that price, it would become the cheapest Tata electric car on sale in the country.
+It will rival the Mahindra eKUV100, which will go on sale by January 2021.

 The next-gen Tata Tigor is internally called the ‘Tata Goshaq’.
 Unlike the first-gen model, the Goshaq will ride on the modern Altroz’s ALFA Arc platform, which is ready for all-electric powertrains.
 The next-gen Tata Tigor EV following a few months or around a year later is expected to migrate to the company’s Ziptron technology, offering customers with a higher range without compromising performance.